number571/hidden-lake/README.md

 Launching an anonymous network is primarily the launch of an anonymizing HLS and HLA=tcp services.
 Simultaneous launch of these services can be performed using the `HLC` application.
 There are two ways to run HLC: through `source code`, and through the `release version`.

-Along with the running HLS (anonymization core) and HLA=tcp (communication adapter) services, the `HLM` (messenger) application will also be launched.
-In order to check its performance, you need to follow the `localhost:9591` link.
-You can read more about this [here](docs/README.md).

 ### 1. Running from source code

 ```bash